-Returning a Vote-by-mail ballot
+Returning a Vote-by-Mail ballot

-A vote-by-mail voter who was issued a ballot between the 29th day and the 7th day before the election shall either return their ballot by mail, in person to the Solano County Registrar of Voters office, or to any polling place in Solano County on Election Day.
+A vote-by-mail voter who was issued a ballot for the election may return their ballot by mail, in person to the Solano County Registrar of Voters office, to any of the official designated drop off locations or to any polling place in Solano County on Election Day.

-However, a vote-by-mail voter who is unable to return the ballot, may designate his or her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household as the vote-by-mail voter to return the ballot to the Solano County Registrar of Voters or to any polling place in Solano County on Election Day.
+A vote-by-mail voter who is unable to return the ballot, may designate his or her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household as the vote-by-mail voter to return the ballot to the Solano County Registrar of Voters or to any polling place in Solano County on Election Day.